Harlang32/Arcade/README.md

-This is a repo for learing git
+This is a repo for learning git